Rudi Dekkers: September 11 attacks

 Dekkers purchased Huffman Aviation in 1999.
-At the time of purchase, the school had a fleet of twelve small aircraft.
-Huffman offered private pilot, instrument rating, Commercial pilot licence, Multi-Engine Ratings, and flight instructor training, but did not offer training on larger jet aircraft.
+At the time of purchase, the school had a fleet of 12 small aircraft.
+Huffman offered private pilot, instrument rating, commercial pilot licence, multi-engine ratings, and flight instructor training, but did not offer training on larger jet aircraft.

 Atta and al-Shehhi had attended the school to learn how to fly small aircraft.
-The two first trained at Huffman in July 2001 after they first met with Dekkers while he was on a coffee break in his office at the school.
+The two first trained at Huffman in July 2000 after they first met with Dekkers while he was on a coffee break in his office at the school.
 In August, the school filed the M-1 student visa request forms for Atta and al-Shehhi to switch from tourist visas, to student visas, in order to allow them to enroll in the school's professional pilot program that would last from September 1, 2000, until September 1 the next year.
 The student visa requests were granted on July 17, 2001, for Atta, and August 9, 2001, for al-Shehhi.
 For a short while, during their time at the school, both Marwan and Atta lived with a company employee named Charlie Voss.

 Following the attacks, media reports and the investigation into the attacks led the FBI to Huffman Aviation.
-The FBI seized records from the flight school which revealed that both Atta and al-Shehhi paid ten thousand dollars for two months of flight instruction.
+The FBI seized records from the flight school which revealed that both Atta and al-Shehhi paid $10,000 for two months of flight instruction.
 Dekkers cooperated with the FBI from the start with former FBI investigator Kerry Myers who said that "Rudi was very cooperative.
 He didn't require a subpoena, he didn't require a court order.
 He was a good American citizen."
 Meyers stated that evidence linking Ramzi bin al-Shibh, described as one of the people to be the possible 20th hijacker, to the attacks came from Dekkers' cooperation and records found from both hijackers.
 Dekkers also maintained that he did not feel guilty and he had made copies of their passports and their visas, but he said there were no red flags asserting "Nothing was out of the ordinary.
 We did our job."

-Afterwards, Dekkers went bankrupt and was later divorced losing custody of his daughters.
-He also received death threats.
-Trouble also occurred with the Internal Revenue Service, lenders, and the Federal Aviation Administration.
+After the attacks, Dekkers went bankrupt, lost his business and house, crashed a helicopter, and got divorced, losing custody of his daughters.
+He received death threats, and had trouble also occur with the Internal Revenue Service, lenders, and the Federal Aviation Administration.